On Islamabad’s bike lanes, residents pedal towards a greener city

 “My children are now getting an opportunity for some physical activity with cycling instead of being glued to video games, music gadgets and (sitting) in front of computer screens – which has made them overweight and lazy,” said Karam Daad, a father of three who works as a biology teacher in a private college in an upscale part of Islamabad.

 Housewife Samina Mishaal, a resident in another smart area of town, spends almost $210 per month for her three children to commute to school.
-She has already persuaded her husband to invest $300 in bicycles for the children to ride between home and school, a distance of around 3 km.
+She has already persuaded her husband to invest $300 in bicycles for the children to ride between home and school, a distance of around three kilometre.

 “This one-off cost will allow us to cut our monthly spending on taxis.
 Besides, it will help my children overcome their obesity,” Mishaal said.